The Vikings: Who Were They and Where Did They Come From?

 Why Did The Vikings Raid?

-The Age of the Vikings was preceded by the Vikings’ raids in the late 790s, with the raiding parties spreading as far as Scotland in 794, Ireland in 795 and France in 799.
-Initially, these raids were small and insignificant.
-However, they grew over time.
-For example, in Ireland, after establishing a port, parts of England slowly turned under the control of the Viking invaders there.
-For a span of 80 years, England saw control by Vikings in the Midlands and northern part while kings of Wessex retained control in the south and south-west.
+The Vikings raided for a variety of interconnected reasons, driven by economic, social, political, and environmental factors.
+The first recorded raid was the attack on Lindisfarne in 793.
+Not long after, the raiding parties spread to Scotland, Ireland, and France.
+Initially, these raids were small and insignificant; however, they grew over time.
+For example, in Ireland, after establishing a port, parts of England slowly came under the control of the Vikings.
+For 80 years, England saw control by Vikings in the Midlands and northern part while the Kings of Wessex retained control in the south and south-west.

 Historians note that the expeditions and explorations of the Vikings were not limited to the frontiers of Western Europe.
 Sailing on the sea and using water routes, the Vikings managed to travel to North America in the west and Russia in the east.
 On the northern and southern parts of the world, the Vikings went to Lapland in the north and in the southern parts, the Mediterranean World (Constantinople) as well as Iraq (Baghdad).